Hamilton Domestic Violence and Restraining Order Lawyers

 - Any crime involving the risk of serious injury or death to a protected individual

 Furthermore, alleging that you were the victim of one of these crimes is grounds for a restraining order.
 Restraining orders can be obtained and served quickly to give you an added layer of protection from the outset.
-Our family law attorneys have the experience and expertise to advise you through this difficult time.
+Our Hamilton Domestic Violence and Restraining Order Lawyers have the experience and expertise to advise you through this difficult time.
 It is important to have an attorney who knows how to handle the complexities of domestic violence situations in New Jersey.
 Contact Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today to learn more.

 The Kalavruzos, Mumola, Hartman, Lento & Duff, LLC legal team is here for you – we will do everything to stop the domestic abuse and protect our family’s future.
-Our lawyers can:
+Our Hamilton Domestic Violence and Restraining Order Lawyers can:

 - Help you understand whether a temporary restraining order is appropriate